Siphalor/nbt-crafting-wiki/docs/utilities.md

 }
 ```

 You can do the same for JSON Objects.
-You then use `"nbtcrafting:stringify"` as key and use `true`{: .hljs .json } as the value:
+You then use `"nbtcrafting:stringify"` as key and use `true` as the value:

 ```json
 "display": {